- Share this article on Facebook

-The promotions reunite Van Galder and Weinstock, who worked together for more than a decade at Fox Searchlight.
-They report to Jeff Blake, president of worldwide marketing and distribution.
+The promotions reunite Van Galder and Weinstock, who first worked together for more than a decade at Fox Searchlight.
+They report to Jeff Blake, the studio’s president of worldwide marketing and distribution.

 Together, the duo will oversee worldwide marketing campaigns for all films released through Columbia Pictures, Screen Gems and Sony Pictures Animation.

 Van Galder is a marketing veteran, overseeing domestic marketing for Columbia since January 2006, and before that, serving as president of TriStar Pictures.
 Before that, she oversaw marketing and publicity at Screen Gems, and brought Weinstock to the genre label in 2000.

 During the years, the duo have been marketing architects for 28 films that bowed at No. 1 at the boxoffice.